content-left-bg.png

 • enable perspectives to be heard and recognised.

-1. The principal organises the documentation of informed, aligned, viable and fit-for-purpose plans that reflect agreed outcomes from school planning processes and containing methods of evaluation appropriate to the purpose of the plan.
+1. The principal organises the documentation of informed, aligned, viable and fit-for-purpose plans that reflect agreed outcomes from school planning processes and contain methods of evaluation appropriate to the purpose of the plan.

-2. The principal organises approvals relevant to the plan and the school from the School Council (if established) or principal supervisor.
+2. The principal organises approvals relevant to the plan and the school from the School Council (if established) or school supervisor.

-3. The principal communicates to those involved in the process the responsibilities of others in the implementation of, monitoring of, and reporting on outcomes (reporting relates to outcomes from targeted funds, for example Investing for Success funding).
+4. The principal communicates to those involved in the process the responsibilities of others in the implementation of, monitoring of, and reporting on outcomes (reporting relates to outcomes from allocated funds).

 Monitoring

-1. The principal ensures monitoring of short- and long-term plans and the school budget are, at a minimum, enacted according to methods of evaluation and the schedule detailed in the plan (for the school budget, occurring at least quarterly).
+1. The principal ensures monitoring of short- and long-term plans, the school budget and allocated resources are, at a minimum, enacted according to methods of evaluation and the schedule detailed in the plan (for the school budget, occurring at least quarterly).

-2. The principal and identified stakeholders provide information to facilitate monitoring related to their responsibilities within plans and budgets.
+2. The principal and identified stakeholders provide information to facilitate monitoring related to their responsibilities within plans, budgets and allocated resources.
 This information may include:

 • the implementation of planned activities